Ashok0/EnderalVREssentials-Nightly/README.md

 - Use the following installation options: Ultra > Brighter > Freesia > New > Regular > None > No Patch
 - Delete ESP file.

-[**Embers XD v2.3.0**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
+[**Embers XD v2.3.2**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
 - Use "Inferno Flames" if using "Inferno - Fire Effects Redux".
 - Install Forges and Lava Craters Add-On.
-- Delete ESP file.
+- Delete ESP files.

 [**Animated Forge Water v0.3.1**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): A mesh only animated forge water replacer with refraction.
 No ESP.
 Includes patches for Elsopa and Embers.
 - Install "Elsopa and Embers XD" patch.